 To hold a motor vehicle event (motorcycle trial or car rally) on any public right of way, you must seek consent from us.
 Written consent is required from all landowners as well as adequate insurance.

 Consent for motor vehicle events is given under the Road Traffic Act 1988.
-If the organisers fail to meet their obligations under the Act or the certificate of consent, then we may withdraw our consent.
+If the organisers fail to meet their obligations under the Act or the certificate of consent, we may withdraw our consent.

 We charge £25 per hour for officer time.
-There is more information in Information and Resources.

 Your application will be processed and local consultation will be done as required.
 Applications are usually determined within 4 to 6 weeks.
 If your application is approved, we will send you a certificate of consent setting out the conditions that you must comply with.